eapapp/DuckMarker/README.md

  - The container needs to be created before you start using the bookmark.

 ## How to run the Python file
  - Make sure you have Python or Anaconda on your computer.
-No external packages or installation needed for DuckMarker to run.
+No external packages or installation needed for running DuckMarker.
  - Download and extract ***DuckMarker.zip***.
  - Windows: double-click ***DuckMarker.bat***
  - Mac: double-click ***DuckMarker.sh***